menu

 Teams will be asked to submit a short concept paper of up to 2,000-words (about 4 page) describing the CDR MRV challenge they are attempting to solve, the scope of their work including proposed work activities, how the project differs and/or improves existing methods, and the potential impact of their proposed project.

 Successful teams will be notified by 30 September, and invited to move onto Phase 2, where they will receive guidance from global mentors to advance their projects.
-After an update on progress due at the end of November, a final round of evaluations will determine the finalist teams who will be invited to present at the CLIMIT Summit in Norway and compete for the top prizes.
+After an update on progress due in early December, a final round of evaluations will determine the finalist teams who will be invited to present at the CLIMIT Summit in Norway in February 2025 and compete for the top prizes.

 Timeline